JKBurrows/JKBurrows.github.io/_posts/2020-10-16-Bike-Sharing.md

 [This](https://jkburrows.github.io/ST558-Project-2/) is a link to my bike sharing project.
 [This](https://github.com/JKBurrows/ST558-Project-2) is a link to the github repo.

-My goal was to predict the number of bikes that will be rented on a given day of the week.
+My goal was to predict number of bikes rented.
 I created two models to make this prediction, a basic non-ensemble tree model and a boosted tree model.
 Unsurprisingly, the boosted tree did better than the basic non-ensemble model when tested.

 ### What would you do differently?